jgunn987/promise/README.md

 Arrays = ```array```

 ### Dependencies
 A handler may depend on the results of other handlers.
-To ensure a handler is not called more than once it is recommended to cache results into the cache variable.
+To ensure a handler is not called more than once it is recommended to cache results into the cache object.
 For example
 ```
 function fieldName(c, params, cache) {
   return cache.fieldName = cache.fieldName ||